 - Streaming Platform: HBO Max

-Dr. Kris Kelvin is a psychologist who is sent to a space station that is orbiting around a mysterious planet.
-He is sent there to investigate the mental crisis being faced by the crew.
-Initially, Kris believes that they are having hallucinations due to the isolation and separation from their loved ones.
-Soon, he is confronted by an appearance from his wife Hari who is dead.
+Initially, Kris believes they are having hallucinations due to their isolation and separation from their loved ones.
+But, soon, he is confronted by an appearance from his wife, Hari, who is dead.
 What does this mean?
-Solaris is one of the best sci-fi movies that has even been made.
+Solaris is one of the best sci-fi movies that has ever been made.

 14. Jurassic Park (1994)